Some of the reasons (which are often inter-related)…

 B. General problems:

-- You can’t convince somebody of that which they refuse to believe.
+- You can’t convince somebody of that which they refuse to believe, and self-deception is the true pandemic of our age.

 - We can’t write dissertations, and if we did nobody would read them.
-Dissertations are meant to be defended, and defensive writing is tedious and boring.
-And so, yes, there really are holes in the logic of most any writing, and if the goal not understanding, but tearing the writing of an “opponent” apart, there will be grounds for doing so.
-We must over-simplify or remain silent: in talking about complex situations, generalization is necessary.
+Dissertations are meant to be defended, and defensive writing is tedious.
+And so, yes, there really are holes in the logic of most any writing, and if the goal not understanding–but tearing the writing of an “opponent” apart–there really will be grounds for doing so.
+We must over-simplify or remain silent: when talking about complex situations, generalization is necessary.

 - We have access to oceans of words–with more being written each day.
-We can’t read them all–or even all of the ones that could benefit us.
+We can’t read them all–or even all the ones that could benefit us.
 (This is a particular problem in the modern Church, with constant speeches, press conferences, lengthy documents, and controversies.)
+So, it is understandable that we use tactics to limit our reading: such as refusing to “waste” time on sources that we have come to view as unreliable or unwise–even though the article in question may be utterly accurate…or we may be mistaken about the value of the source.

 - Often people do not say what they really mean.
 Even more often, they do not realize the necessary implications of their claim…what must logically follow–without regard to their intentions.
 Ideas have consequences.